 Experience is one of many things I bring as a celebrant.
 As a full-time professional wedding officiant, I have performed literally hundreds of weddings and have countless ideas.

 I began officiating weddings in 2005.
 Becoming a celebrant has been one of the greatest joys of my life.
-I honor all philosophies, beliefs and traditions - secular, spiritual, religious and interfaith.
+I honor many philosophies, beliefs and traditions - secular, spiritual, and interfaith.
+However, as a Humanist Celebrant, I do not conduct worship services.
 I will create a wonderful and unique ceremony that respects and reflects your values, your style, and your life.

 My previous background is in three diverse fields: religious philosophy, music, and social justice.
 Each of these experiences contributes to my world-view and informs me in this wonderful work.